erickbytes/lofipython/content/blog/python-pandas-api-oddities.rst

 These are 2 functions for swiftly handling data types in your tabular data.
 Note: these are alternatives to the `"astype()" function <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.astype.html>`__, which is used more commonly.
+Use astype() to set a column or dataframe to a specific dtype.
+Use infer_objects() to infer more suitable types for object columns.
+Use convert_dtypes to let pandas choose the best possible dtype.

 .. code-block:: python